Mean field theory of spin glasses: Introduction

 As an example, consider a linear system of Boolean equations~\cite{Mo07}: it is given a set of $N$ Boolean variables $x_i$ with indices $i=1,\ldots,N$.
 Any variable shall be False (F) or True (T).
 The sum of two variables, denoted by $+$, corresponds to the logical exclusive OR between these variables defined through,

 In the following we shall use an alternative representation of the above sum rule.
-Variables will be equal to 0 or 1, instead of $F$ or $T$ respectively.
-Then the $+$ operation coincides with the addition between integer numbers modulo two.
+Variables will be equal to 0 or 1 instead of $F$ or $T$, respectively.
+The $+$ operation then corresponds to adding integer numbers, modulo two.

 A linear equation involving three variables is for example $x_1 + x_2 + x_3 = 1$.
 Four among the $2^3=8$ assignments of $(x_1,x_2,x_3)$ satisfy the equation: $(1,0,0)$, $(0,1,0)$, $(0,0,1)$ and $(1,1,1)$.
 A Boolean system of equations is a set of Boolean equations that have to be satisfied together.
 For instance, the following Boolean system involving four variables